jckarter/clay/doc/language-reference.md

 Any simple function or overload definition may be modified by an optional `inline` or `alias` attribute:

 * `inline` functions are compiled directly into their caller after their arguments are evaluated.
 If inlining is impossible (for instance, if the function is recursive), a compile-time error is raised. `inline` function code is also rendered invisible to debuggers or other source analysis tools.
-Clay's `inline` is intended primarily for trivial operator definitions rather than as the general code generation/linkage hint provided by C or C++'s `inline` modifier and is not generally necessary.
+Clay's `inline` is intended primarily for trivial operator definitions rather than as the weaker code generation/linkage hint provided by C99 or C++'s `inline` modifiers.
 * `alias` functions evaluate their arguments using call-by-name semantics.
 In short, alias functions behave like C preprocessor macros without the hygiene or precedence issues.
 In detail: The caller, instead of evaluating the alias function's arguments and passing the values to the function, will pass the argument expressions themselves into the function as closure-like entities.
 Unlike actual [lambda expressions], references into the caller's scope from alias arguments are statically resolved.
 Argument expressions are evaluated inside the alias function every time they are referenced.
 Alias functions are implicitly specialized on their source location and thus can use [compilation context operators] to query their source location and other compilation context information.